jdp/ephemeron/README.markdown

 `key-name` is the name of the key.

-Database will respond with a bulk reply containing the value of the key.
+Database will respond with a value or error reply.

 ### SET key-name data-size <new-line> data